 Wrinkle-relaxing injections are injections of neurotoxins – nerve poisons – to reduce the ability of specific muscles to contract, and thus relax wrinkles in the skin above those muscles.
 Wrinkle-relaxing injections are widely used on the face to reduce dynamic lines and wrinkles on the forehead or around the eyes. (‘Dynamic’ lines are the ones formed as a result of muscle movement.
 When you raise your eyebrows and your forehead crinkles, those are ‘dynamic lines’).
 They are also used on other areas, such as to smooth a stringy or wrinkly neck.

-What’s the difference between anti-wrinkle injections and Botox?
+What’s the difference between anti-wrinkle injections and toxins?

-What’s the difference between anti-wrinkle injections, Botox, and dermal fillers?
+What’s the difference between anti-wrinkle injections, toxins, and dermal fillers?

 There’s a huge difference.
-Anti-wrinkle injections, of which Botox is an example, are one thing.
+Anti-wrinkle injections, of which toxins is an example, are one thing.
 Dermal fillers are something else entirely.

-Anti-wrinkle injections, as above, are injections of cosmetic neurotoxins, and Botox is the best-known brand of these.
+Anti-wrinkle injections, as above, are injections of cosmetic neurotoxins, and toxins is the best-known brand of these.

 Dermal fillers – fillers injected into the skin – are completely different from neurotoxins.
 Fillers are used to add shape and structure to the face, and to replace the volume that gets lost as our fat pads shrink with age.
 For example, fillers are frequently injected into the cheeks and lips, to stop them looking deflated, or along the jawline, to make it look firmer.

-So: anti-wrinkle injections, including Botox, relax muscles to soften wrinkles; fillers add shape and volume, to resculpt the contours of the face.
+So: anti-wrinkle injections, including toxins, relax muscles to soften wrinkles; fillers add shape and volume, to resculpt the contours of the face.

 Do wrinkle-relaxing injections work?

-For more, read my blog about Five Questions to Ask before getting Botox.
+For more, read my blog about Five Questions to Ask before getting toxins.

 Are wrinkle-relaxing injections safe?